 - Child may become attached to/dependent on the dummy

 - Risk of tooth decay if the dummy is coated in anything sweet

 - Speech development problems in toddlers who use dummies

-- Prolonged use likely to cause a misshapen jaw and misaligned teeth, requiring braces
+- Prolonged use likely to cause a misshapen jaw and misaligned teeth, requiring correction with braces

 The later a dummy is introduced to a breastfed infant, the smaller the chances of it interfering with their ability to feed well.

 If you do decide to give your child a dummy, here are some ways you can use it safely and stop them becoming too dependent on it: